 In case you want to access methods from classes derived from JTCThread (or from JTCRunnable) you must define your own handle type.
-As an example, let's go back to "Implementing a Thread Termination Method" on page 36, in which we defined a terminate method.
+As an example, let's go back to "Implementing a thread termination method" on page 29, in which we defined a terminate method.
 In case we actually want to call this method, we cannot use JTCThreadHandle as shown below:

-'''

-JTCThreadHandle t = new CharacterBuffer;

-... // Do something with the CharacterBuffer

-t -> terminate(); // This does not work, compiler will complain
+JTCThreadHandle t = new CharacterBuffer; ... // Do something with the CharacterBuffer t -> terminate(); // This does not work, compiler will complain typedef JTCHandleT<CharacterBuffer> CharacterBufferHandle; CharacterBufferHandle t = new CharacterBuffer; ... // Do something with the CharacterBuffer t -> terminate(); // This works

-'''